This post may contain eBay affiliate links. Please read our disclosure policy.

 After a couple of years with the Los Angeles Express and the Tampa Bay Buccaneers in the defunct United States Football League, he joined the San Francisco 49ers in 1987.
 The rest is history.

-1986 Steve Young Topps Rookie Card TB Bucs #374 (buy on eBay)
+1986 Steve Young Topps RC #374

-The 1986 Topps has a green and white striped border, and it’s considered to be his first ‘true’ rookie card.
+The 1986 Topps has a green and white striped border and is considered his first ‘true’ rookie card.
 This is because it’s Young’s original NFL option, rather than USFL like the others on this list.

 “Steve threw Buccaneers’ longest completion of the 1985 season, a 59-yarder to Kevin House, December 15th.
-He guided Brigham Young to 11-1 record and Holiday Bowl win in 1983.”
+He guided Brigham Young to 11-1 record and a Holiday Bowl win in 1983.”

-1984 Steve Young Rookie Card USFL Topps #52 (buy on eBay)
+1984 Steve Young USFL Topps RC #52

 From his time in the ill-fated USFL, the 1984 Topps is still worth a decent chunk of change.
 A PSA 10 grade recently sold for $5,200, attracting 66 bids at auction.
 It’s the most expensive sale in recent months, while a PSA 8 still went for $274.
 It features a profile image of Young, staring at the camera with his arms crossed.
 The reverse notes;

 “Steve set 13 NCAA passing and total offense records at BYU.”